zammitjohn/webims-backend-api/docs/api.md

 # API Reference

 This is a full JSON API reference which interfaces to the extensive WebIMS database.
+To authenticate against the RIMS API, you'll need to pass an authorization header – HTTP_AUTH_KEY with each request.

 ## Users